Amit Chakma: Awards and recognition

 On June 19, 2010 Chakma received an honorary doctor of engineering degree from the University of Waterloo.
 Chakma was recognized for playing a leading role in the establishment of a new health sciences campus in Kitchener and the relocation of the school of architecture to Cambridge during his tenure as vice-president at Waterloo.

 In 2012, Chakma received the Queen Elizabeth II Diamond Jubilee Medal in recognition of his contributions to Canadian post-secondary education.

 In 2014, Chakma was awarded a Top 25 Canadian Immigrants Award.
 The award citation described how Chakma used education as the basis for his remarkable journey as a young boy from a tribe in the hills of southeastern Bangladesh to becoming a university president in Canada.

 In 2014, Chakma was the recipient of the Michael P. Malone International Leadership Award.
 The award is meant to provide national recognition for a career of outstanding contributions to further international education at state and land-grant institutions.
 The award is named after Michael P. Malone, an American historian and 10th president of Montana State University.

 In 2015 Chakma received a Lifetime Achievement Award from the Engineering Alumni group at the University of British Columbia.
 This was followed by the awarding of a Dean's Medal of Distinction from UBC Faculty of Applied Science in 2016 as part of UBC's centenary celebrations.

-On March 4, 2017, he was the convocation speaker at the 50th convocation of the University of Dhaka, the pre-eminent university locally known as the Oxford of the East, ranked In the top 1000 globally per QS World University Rankings, where he was bestowed Doctor of Science (Honoris Causa) by President Abdul Hamid of Bangladesh, the Chancellor of the University for his outstanding leadership in education and research.
+On March 4, 2017, he was the convocation speaker at the 50th convocation of the University of Dhaka, the pre-eminent university locally known as the Oxford of the East, where he was bestowed Doctor of Science (Honoris Causa) by President Abdul Hamid of Bangladesh, the Chancellor of the University for his outstanding leadership in education and research.

 On October 12, 2018, University of Western Ontario announced that the University's new engineering building would be called the Amit Chakma Engineering Building.
 In a statement, Western said the name was "inspired by Chakma's leadership and vision to grow Western's competitiveness on the world stage".